-SSDs are a lot faster than the traditional hard drives – which makes the games load faster – but they are more expensive than the regular hard drives.
-Most gaming laptops come with either a single SSD, or an SSD + HDD combination.
+SSDs are a lot faster than the traditional hard drives – which makes the games load faster – but they are more expensive than the regular hard drives as well.
+Most gaming laptops come with either a single SSD or an SSD + HDD combination.

 In my opinion, if a laptop has both HDD and SSD options, then you should installed all your games in the SSD portion, and store all the other stuff in your hard drive.

 5. Screen Size And Resolution

-Screen size is inversely proportional to the portability in the case of gaming laptops, which means the laptops with bigger screens will be less portable than the laptops with smaller screens.
+Screen size is inversely proportional to the portability in the case of gaming laptops, which means the laptops with bigger screens will be less portable than laptops with smaller screens.